Trump visits Kenosha, calls violence 'domestic terrorism'

 “We don’t need more pain and division from a president set on advancing his campaign at the expense of our city,” Justin Blake, an uncle, said in a statement.
 “We need justice and relief for our vibrant community.”

 The NAACP said Tuesday neither candidate should visit the Wisconsin city as tension simmers.
-Biden's team has considered a visit to Kenosha and has indicated that a trip to Wisconsin was imminent but has not offered details.
+Biden's team has considered a visit to Kenosha and had previously indicated that a trip to Wisconsin was imminent but has not offered details.

-Biden, in his most direct attacks yet, accused Trump on Monday of causing the divisions that have ignited the violence.
-He delivered an uncharacteristically blistering speech in Pittsburgh and distanced himself from radical forces involved in altercations.

-Biden said of Trump: “He doesn’t want to shed light, he wants to generate heat, and he’s stoking violence in our cities.
-He can’t stop the violence because for years he’s fomented it.”

 Protests in Kenosha began the night of Blake’s shooting, Aug.
 23 and were concentrated in the blocks around the county courthouse downtown.
 There was an estimated $2 million in damage to city property, and Kenosha's mayor has said he is seeking $30 million from the state to help rebuild.